TOLOSAT/gravimetry-payload/doc/documentation.md

 ## Just the Geoid please
-The Geoid undulations can be calculated.
-The tool currently supports computations up to degree 60, degree 154 if i can figure out my math.
+This tool calculates the Geoid undulations on it's own, from input coefficients.
+The tool currently supports computations up to degree 60, degree 154 if I can figure out my math.
 Going beyond 155 degrees required a new method of computing the Associated Legendre Function.

 The reference ellipsoid is removed, but some residual height is left over.

-Incliding the NGA fortran-calcuated geoid undulation 1'x1' map will later be implemented.
+The NGA (mentioned above) also provides 1'x1' (minute) solution maps in binary format, along with the associated Fortran code to extract sub-grids.
+Extrapolation is also possible.
+The sub-grid-extracting code was re-written in python by Xavier C. de Labriolle, with the choice of sample step as a new feature (input the desired minutes between points).
+This code is in the GH_gridget script.
+These maps have theoretically been computed up to a degree/order of 2160, but no evidence to suppport that has currently been found.

 ## Sources and material